 A trip to Durankulak Lake and its surrounding areas will take up the majority of our day.
 A large sandy beach separates the lake from the sea.
 The area is vitally important in winter with over 130 species regularly recorded here during the season.
 Here we will observe the greatest concentrations of Red-breasted Goose and Greater White-fronted Goose in Europe.
 The lake is also an excellent place to find Vulnerable (BirdLife International) Lesser White-fronted Goose.
 Other wintering waterfowl in the area include Greylag Goose, Mute Swan, Tundra (Bewick’s) Swan, Whooper Swan, Common Pochard, Tufted Duck, Red-breasted Merganser, Ruddy Shelduck, Gadwall, Eurasian Wigeon, Red-crested Pochard, Greater Scaup, Common Goldeneye, and one of the best-looking ducks in the world – Smew.

-The area is a particularly good location for birds of prey with species such as Long-legged Buzzard, Rough-legged Buzzard, White-tailed Eagle, Hen Harrier, Western Marsh Harrier, Eurasian Sparrowhawk, Common Kestrel, Common Buzzard, and Northern Goshawk all found here.
+The area is a particularly good location for birds of prey with species such as Long-legged Buzzard, Rough-legged Buzzard, Common Buzzard, White-tailed Eagle, Hen Harrier, Western Marsh Harrier, Eurasian Goshawk, Eurasian Sparrowhawk, and Common Kestrel all found here.

 Durankulak is also surrounded by woodlands, arable fields, and reedbeds which are home to several interesting species, including Syrian Woodpecker, Grey-headed Woodpecker, Calandra Lark, Eurasian Penduline Tit, Black Redstart, Brambling, Hawfinch, Eurasian Bittern, Pygmy Cormorant, Water Rail, Water Pipit, Long-eared Owl, Sombre Tit, Great Grey Shrike, and many others.